 Yes, grape leaves can be frozen.
 You can freeze them freshly picked or blanch them first.
 The leaves can be piled flat and stored in ziplock bags.
 Alternatively, they can be rolled in groups of 10 after being blanched and stored in quart-sized ziplock bags.

-- Rinse the leaves before using them in your favorite recipe.
+- Be sure to rinse leaves throughly before using them in your favorite recipe.

 Ingredients